maia-s/sdl3-sys-rs/sdl3-main/README.md

 ## Recent changes

+- 0.6.0-pre-1:
+    - Update sdl3-sys to 0.6.0-pre-1
+    - Fix issue from 0.6.0-pre-0 that made it possible to get a `MainThreadToken` on multiple threads

-- 0.6.0 WIP:
+- 0.6.0-pre-0:
-    - Update sdl3-sys to 0.6.0
+    - Update sdl3-sys to 0.6.0-pre-0
-    - Deprecated `MainThreadToken::init()`.
-It's no longer necessary and does nothing now.
+    - `MainThreadToken::init()` is no longer necessary in most cases
-      It still exists for compatibility, but it's hidden in the docs.
     - Pass arguments to main on `std` (`!std` already did)
     - Add `MainThreadData::assert_new/get/get_mut`
     - Log error when converting to `AppResult*`